 Research and development.
-Our research and development expenses consist primarily of employee-related costs for our engineering, product, and design teams, compensation expenses related to key personnel from acquisitions and allocated overhead.
+Our research and development expenses consist primarily of employee-related costs for our engineering, product, and design teams, expenses related to our reduction in workforce such as severance, benefits and other related items, compensation expenses related to key personnel from acquisitions and allocated overhead.
 These groups are responsible for the design, development, testing, delivery of new technologies and features, and support of our self-serve platform.
 We continue to focus our product development efforts on adding new features and enhancing the functionality and ease of use of our offerings.
 Additionally, research and development expenses include internal development-related third-party hosting fees.
 We have expensed almost all of our research and development costs as they were incurred.

-We expect that research and development costs will decrease in absolute dollars and as a percentage of revenue in the near term and fluctuate in absolute dollars and decrease as a percentage of revenue in the long term, and we plan to continue to hire employees for our engineering, product, and design teams in roles critical to our future growth initiatives.
+We expect that research and development costs will decrease in absolute dollars and as a percentage of revenue in both the near term and long term as a result of our 2024 reduction in workforce, partially offset by continued hiring for our engineering, product, and design teams in roles critical to our future growth initiatives.

 Sales and marketing.
-Our sales and marketing expenses relate to both self-serve and outbound sales activities, and consist primarily of employee-related costs, advertising costs, brand marketing costs, lead generation costs, sponsorships and allocated overhead.
+Our sales and marketing expenses relate to both self-serve and outbound sales activities, and consist primarily of employee-related costs, expenses related to our reduction in workforce such as severance, benefits and other related items, advertising costs, brand marketing costs, lead generation costs, sponsorships and allocated overhead.
 Sales commissions earned by our outbound sales team and the related payroll taxes, as well as commissions earned by third-party resellers that we consider to be incremental and recoverable costs of obtaining a contract with a customer, are deferred and are typically amortized over an estimated period of benefit of five years.
 Additionally, sales and marketing expenses include non-employee costs related to app store fees, fees payable to third-party sales representatives and amortization of acquired customer relationships.

-We expect that sales and marketing expenses will fluctuate in absolute dollars and as a percentage of revenue in both the near term and long term.
-We plan to continue investing in sales and marketing in the long term, in order to grow our user base and increase our brand awareness.
+We expect that sales and marketing expenses will decrease in absolute dollars and as a percentage of revenue in both the near term and long term as a result of our 2024 reduction in workforce, partially offset by continued investment in sales and marketing in the long term, in order to grow our user base and increase our brand awareness.
 The trend and timing of sales and marketing expenses will depend in part on the timing of marketing campaigns.

 General and administrative.
 Our general and administrative expenses consist primarily of employee-related costs for our legal, finance, human resources, and other administrative teams, as well as certain executives.
-In addition, general and administrative expenses include allocated overhead, outside legal, accounting and other professional fees, non income-based taxes, and the recognition of stock-based compensation expense related to the grant of restricted stock made to our co-founder.
+In addition, general and administrative expenses include expenses related to our reduction in workforce such as severance, benefits and other related items, allocated overhead, outside legal, accounting and other professional fees, and non income-based taxes.